The theory of half derivators: Half pointed derivators

 If we are referring to either a left or a right pointed derivator we will use the general term \emph{half pointed derivator}. \end{defn}

-\begin{remark} We proved in Corollary~\ref{cor:commaalwaysexact} that it is actually superfluous to ask that the right Kan extensions in a left pointed derivator satisfy Der4R.
-The dual request for right pointed derivators is similarly superfluous. \end{remark}
+\begin{remark} We proved in Corollary~\ref{cor:commaalwaysexact} that the right Kan extensions in a left pointed derivator must satisfy Der4R and the left Kan extensions in a right pointed derivator must satisfy Der4L. \end{remark}

 Left pointed derivators are the important class for derivator K-theory, so we will focus more on them.
 The existence of the specified $u_\ast$ means that a left pointed derivator $\D$ admits right extension by zero morphisms (recall Proposition~\ref{prop:extensionbyzero}) that can be computed pointwise.